slatedocs/slate/source/includes/gcp/_instances.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances/:id?operation=get_ssh</code>

-Retrieve a command to allow you to SSH into a give running instance
+Retrieve a command to allow you to SSH into a give running instance.

 Required | &nbsp;
 ------ | -----------